riser-platform/docs/content/_index.md

 [![asciicast](https://asciinema.org/a/350860.svg)](https://asciinema.org/a/350860?autoplay=1&cols=160&rows=40)

+{{< warn >}}
-{{< hint warning >}} :warning: _This is an experimental project.
+This is an experimental project.
 You're invited to look around and provide feedback.
 It is not yet advised to use Riser in production.
-Breaking changes may occur frequently and without warning._
+Breaking changes may occur frequently and without warning.
-{{< /hint >}}
+{{< /warn >}}

 ## Key Features